Muslim women in sport

 Modern Muslim female athletes have achieved success in a variety of sports, including volleyball, tennis, association football, fencing, and basketball.
 In the 2016 Summer Olympics, fourteen women from Muslim-majority countries won medals, participating in a wide range of sports.

 Still, Muslim women are underrepresented in athletic arenas, from school and amateur sports to international competitions.
-Causes may include cultural or familial pressures, the lack of suitable facilities and programs, and bans on the headscarf, the Islamic headscarf.
+Causes may include cultural or familial pressures, the lack of suitable facilities and programs, and bans on the hijab, the Islamic headscarf.
 Muslim women have used sports as a means to empowerment, working towards health and wellbeing, women's rights, and education.

 Professional sports

 Association football

 Several nations that are members of the Organisation of Islamic Cooperation (OIC) have hosted major association football tournaments.
 UEFA's Azerbaijan hosted the 2012 FIFA U-17 Women's World Cup and set an average match attendance record for the tournament (since broken by Costa Rica in 2014); the official mascot for this world cup was the Top Top Girl (Top Top Qız), a young girl with the national flag of Azerbaijan painted on her cheeks.
 Jordan hosted the 2016 FIFA U-17 Women's World Cup, the first female soccer world cup to be held anywhere in the Middle East.

 Additionally, three Asian regions containing significant numbers of OIC member states and/or large Muslim populations have inaugurated women's championships, including South Asia (SAFF Women's Championship, first edition held in 2010); ASEAN (AFF Women's Championship, 2006); and West Asia (West Asian Football Federation Championship, 2005).

 A number of Muslim female footballers have been prominent players for various UEFA national teams in Western Europe.
-These include Fatmire Alushi (née Bajramaj), who was a world champion with Germany at the 2007 FIFA Women's World Cup in China and a two-time winner of the UEFA European Women's Championship (2009, 2013), and French national team player Jessica Houara-d'Hommeaux.
+These include Fatmire Alushi (née Bajramaj), who was a world champion with Germany at the 2007 FIFA Women's World Cup in China and a two-time winner of the UEFA European Women's Championship (2009, 2013), and France national team player Jessica Houara-d'Hommeaux.